CONTENTS OF THIS SECTION Last updated

 19 March 1999 |

-Self Determination, Internal De-Colonisation and Conflict Prevention
+External Self Determination, Internal De-Colonisation and Conflict

-"...As more and more newly independent States took their
+"...As more and more newly independent States

-regularise de-colonisation, and law followed reality...The dominant
+their interest to regularise de-colonisation, and law followed

-peoples of the States, whose collective interests was embodied in the
+reality...The dominant peoples of the States, whose collective

-Declaration, limited the right to Statehood to the context of external
+Statehood to the context of external de-colonisation, that is,

-foreign colonial rule..."
+rule..."

 |